Sitecore/jss/docs/data/routes/docs/getting-started/jss-server-install/en.md

 ---
 # JSS Server Setup

-In order to deploy a JSS app to Sitecore, or to pull data from a remote Sitecore instance into a headless JSS app, a Sitecore instance running the JSS Server Components is required.
+In order to deploy a JSS app to Sitecore, or to pull data from a remote Sitecore instance into a headless JSS app, a Sitecore instance running the Headless Server Components is required.

 ## Prerequisites